ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ![Hit the commit button to start the process of sending your changes to GitHub.](commit-changes.PNG)

 Committing lets you take advantage of version management.
-Get into the habit of making your commits at natural break points - when you complete a main section, after adding links and support files, after making major edits, when you pack it in for the day, etc. Here's how to do that:
+Get into the habit of making your commits often, and at natural break points - when you complete a main section, after adding links and support files, after making major edits, when you pack it in for the day, etc. Here's how to do that:

 1. Open GitHub Desktop.
 2. Choose your project.